Fresh air, fun & friendship

 Adopt a Tree

-Each Year group is allocated a tree within the school grounds which the children visit during the school year in a variety of contexts throughout the academic year.
+Each year group is allocated a tree within the school grounds which the children visit during the school year in a variety of contexts.
+The children learn to identify trees by the shape of their leaf and they become more familiar with the local flora and fauna.